-This is a 4-night and 5-day workshop.
-Your adventure begins on August 10 at 10 a.m., and ends on August 14 in the afternoon after the group slideshow.
+This was a 4-night and 5-day workshop.
+The adventure began on August 10 at 10 a.m., and ended on August 14 in the afternoon after the group slideshow.

 Note: Deposit of $300 required to reserve your spot at the workshop.
 Balance of $1,100 due on or before June 11, 2017.
 Or, you may choose the "Pay in full" ticket if you desire to pay all at once.